zulip/zulip/CODE_OF_CONDUCT.md

 harms of harassment and other violations can be mitigated by the victim knowing that the other people present are on their side.

 All reports will be kept confidential.
-In some cases we may determine that a public statement will need to be made.
+In some cases, we may determine that a public statement will need to be made.
 In such cases, the identities of all victims and reporters will remain confidential unless those individuals instruct us otherwise.